 - number of instances of reports being received from employees, the public or law enforcement agencies that modern slavery and human trafficking practices have been identified within the dentsu business.

-As part of dentsu’s ongoing efforts to ensure there is no modern slavery or human trafficking in its supply chain, it intends to continue to review and monitor and, where necessary, enhance its systems, policies and procedures, as well as improve its training and communications about the Act across the business.
+The activities and efforts described above reflect dentsu’s ongoing efforts to ensure there is no modern slavery or human trafficking in its supply chain.
+It intends to continue to review and monitor and, where necessary, enhance its systems, policies and procedures, as well as improve its training and communications about the Act across the business.

 This statement is made in accordance with section 54(1) of the Act.
 This statement has been approved by the Dentsu International Ltd Board of Directors and constitutes dentsu’s modern slavery and human trafficking statement up to the date of publication of this Statement.